Ask in public context before sharing private contact details.

 About this guide

-Korean friends and language exchange are core community needs.
+Korean friends and language exchange are core community needs for people interested in Korea before and after a visit.
 Inko supports meeting people while keeping privacy, boundaries, and safety controls close.

 Friendship needs boundaries